-Chimney stacks None Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as

-Roofing including roof space being from a 3m ladder within the property.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and covered in tiles.
-The roof structure incorporates dormer projections to the front and rear.
-These appear to be of timber framed construction clad externally in UPVC weather boarding with a flat roof covering which is assumed to be clad in felt or similar materials.
-I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and boarded over with plasterboard sarking material.
-Insulation material is laid between and over the ceiling joists.
+The main roof is pitched and clad with slates.
+There is a pitched and tiled section.
+There is a section of flat roofing to the rear 38 BROWN STREET, GREENHOLM,